Applications are currently closed for this role. Please check back soon for updates.

-We are always interested to hear from outstanding, motivated individuals with the skills to support end-users to
+We are interested to hear from outstanding, motivated individuals with the skills to support a caseload of end-users to:

 - identify barriers to achieving their goals

 - input their strategies so they are available when they need them the most

 - use Brain in Hand collaboratively with their supporters.

 Sessions may be delivered in users’ own home, or at their place of work, education or support.
 On occasion you may also support Programme Managers in training small teams of supporters to use the system and appropriately integrate Brain in Hand into their working practices.

 Skills and Experience